 The Living Well Community is an opportunity for students who prefer to live in a community where the effects of alcohol, tobacco and illegal drugs are minimized.
 While all residence halls are drug free and alcohol is prohibited for those under 21, members of this community are committed to their own health and wellness by abstaining from alcohol, tobacco and drug use.
 They also agree to take responsibility for their guests and assist in holding each other accountable.
 Through participation in academic activities and residential curriculum events, residents will learn about wellness-related resources and practices.
 Living Well is housed in the same residence hall as the First-Year Wellness community.
 Adviser: Addie Carothers.
 Residence Life contact: Cristina Muyshondt, Area Coordinator

 In addition to the Success Scholars program, the Success Scholars Living-Learning Community is a residential support program for first-generation and/or underrepresented college students at The University of Tampa.
 A strong support system can make a big difference in how students navigate the changes and challenges the college experience brings and will be a factor in finding their success at UT.
 The Success Scholars Community provides peer mentors, staff, programming and financial guidance to assist first generation and underrepresented students in their adjustment to campus life.
 Residents living within the community will participate in social activities, workshops, academic support programs, service opportunities and maintain regular contact with their peer mentors.
 Adviser: Lorie Kittendorf, Ph.D.
 Residence Life contact: Stephanie D'Agustino, Area Coordinator

 New students can apply by checking one of these options on the housing application.
-For more information on living learning communities, please contact Peter Hirsch, associate director of residential education, at email@example.com or (813) 253-6239.
+For more information on living learning communities, please contact the Residence Life Office at firstname.lastname@example.org or (813) 253-6239.